-Choosing a quality dog food that will ensure your dog’s health and well-being and is actually within your budget, can easily become incredibly frustrating.
+Choosing a quality brand of dog food that will ensure your dog’s health and well-being and is actually within your budget, can easily become incredibly frustrating.
 “What dog food do you recommend?” was a question I was always asked by my behavioral training clients, and for as much time that I had spent researching and reading the information on dog nutrition, I was still lost.

 My frustration resulted in a true commitment to learning canine nutrition and in 2016 I became a Certified Canine Nutritionist.
 While there is an incredible amount of factors that play into the best dog food for a specific dog, it is important to know the basics of what you want to look for in any dog food.
 Here we will help to navigate you through the basics of pet nutrition and how to choose a dog food.

 The Nutritional Components of a Dog’s Diet

 There are five main components of a dog’s diet.
 They include: